Bioconductor/bioconductor.org/content/help/workflows.md

   distributed with coordinates defined by NCBI build hg38.

 * [Mass spectrometry and proteomics](/help/workflows/proteomics/)
-  This lab demonstrates how to accessing data from proteomics data repositories, how to parse various mass spectrometry data formats, how to identify MS2 spectra and analyse the search results, how to use the high-level infrastructure for raw mass spectrometry and quantitative
+  This lab demonstrates how to access data from proteomics data repositories, how to parse various mass spectrometry data formats, how to identify MS2 spectra and analyse the search results, how to use the high-level infrastructure for raw mass spectrometry and quantitative